jhap1982/giveituruguay/2000/2000-02-04 - RAS Showgrounds (Big Day Out Festival), Adelaide. Australia/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-My Lovely Man
+6. My Lovely Man
-If You Have to Ask
+7. If You Have to Ask
-Otherside
+8. Otherside
-Skinny Sweaty Man
+9. Skinny Sweaty Man
-Pea
+10. Pea
-I Could Have Lied
+11. I Could Have Lied
-Easily
+12. Easily
-Cold Sweat jam
+13. Cold Sweat jam
-I Like Dirt
+14. I Like Dirt
-Californication
+15. Californication
-What Is Soul? jam
+16. What Is Soul? jam
-London Calling tease
+17. London Calling tease
-Right on Time
+18. Right on Time
-Under the Bridge
+19. Under the Bridge
-Me and My Friends
+20. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+21. Sir Psycho Sexy
-The Power of Equality
+22. The Power of Equality

 ## Notes